AnnikaTjuka/annikatjuka.github.io/index.md

 ### Administrative Service

-2020 - Present |  PhD representative
+2020 - Present |  PhD representative for the
 DLCE department, Max Planck Institute for the Science of Human History

-2017 - 2018 |  Women's representative
+2017 - 2018 |  Women's representative for
 Institute of Romance Studies, Humboldt-Universität zu Berlin

 ### Participation (Summer/Winter Schools, Workshops)